Ivan Goff: Television

 During the 1960s Goff and Roberts turned increasingly to television.
 They wrote a pilot for a show starring Rod Taylor, Dateline: San Francisco (1962) which was not picked up.

 They created and wrote The Rogues (1964).

 They wrote the pilot for a series, Preview Tonight (1968) which was not picked up, and wrote a thriller in South Africa, The Second Sin (1966).

 Three for Danger (1967) was another unsold pilot but they wrote an episode of Ironside and The Danny Thomas Hour, and enjoyed great success as writers and producers for Mannix (1968–75) from its second season onwards, overseeing significant changes on the show.
 A profile of Goff and Roberts from 1968 said that "the rapport between the producers is quite apparent.
 One complements the other.
 One will back off if the other makes a point more succinctly.
 Goff, perhaps a touch more serious in manner, speaks with an Aussie accent.
 Roberts is a quick talker and has a laugh slightly reminiscent of Ed Wynn's."

 A TV series they created My Friend Tony (1969) was less successful although it ran a season.

 They wrote some thrillers, Diagnosis: Murder (1975) and The Killer Who Wouldn't Die (1976) (starring Mike Connors from Mannix) and had enormous success creating and writing the pilot for Charlie's Angels (1976–81).
 Goff and Roberts subsequently left the series, and Goff had said "[the producers] wanted us to write in a lot of car chases and to put guns in the hands of the girls; we walked."
 The two were entitled to 12.5% of the show's profits and were part of a lawsuit against Aaron Spelling and Leonard Goldberg to have a correct accounting done.

 Goff and Roberts were the main writers of the TV series Logan's Run (1976).
 They also created the short-lived Time Express (1979) and produced Nero Wolfe (1981).
-They were one of many writers on The Legend of the Lone Ranger (1981).
+They were among the many writers on The Legend of the Lone Ranger (1981).